17.04.2023

 Pitzek GMP Consulting

-A process or technology transfer is what happens when a pharmaceutical company wants to move from an existing production site to a new production site or when a product that was previously manufactured on a trial scale is now to be produced on a larger scale for the market.
+A process or technology transfer is what happens when a pharmaceutical company wants to switch from an existing production site to a new production site or when a product that was previously produced on a trial scale is now to be produced on a larger scale for the market.

-There are often reasons to relocate an existing product to another site or to build up additional capacity.
-Most people then speak of "copying existing systems and processes".
+Often there are reasons to relocate an existing product to another location or to build up additional capacity.
+The most speak of "copying the existing plants and processes".

-That sounds simple, but there is more to it than that.
+That sounds simple, but there's more.
 Many factors influence the manufacturing process.
 That's why quality must be at the forefront of a tech transfer.
-Critical properties of the product must be known and taken into account during a technology transfer.
+Critical properties of the product must be known and taken into account in technology transfer.

 Technology transfer in the pharmaceutical industry means more than copy and paste!